 AB 175 (Budget, Ch.
 255, Stats.
-2021), a budget trailer bill, clarified several provisions of SB 1079, such as the form of affidavit or declaration that eligible bidders must use.
+2021) clarified several provisions of SB 1079, such as the form of affidavit or declaration that eligible bidders must use.

 AB 140 (Budget, Ch.
 111, Stats.
 2021) enacted the Foreclosure Intervention Housing Preservation Program, allocating \$500 million over a ten-year period to enhance occupant ownership and nonprofit ownership of residential real property.
 The bill also made the acquisition of properties through the SB 1079 process eligible for funding.